datadryad/dryad-app/app/views/layouts/_best_practices.html.md

   </li>
   <li>
     <strong>External resources:</strong> Links to associated data stored in other data repositories, code in
-    software repositories, and associated publications can be included in "Related works".<br/><br/>
+    software repositories, and associated publications can be included in "Related works".
   </li>
 </ul>